benbrastmckie/ModelChecker/Code/README.md

 A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.

 Each file must specify a set of `premises` which are treated conjunctively, `conclusions` which are treated disjunctively, and the number `N` of atomic states to include in each model.
+If unspecified, `premises = []`, `conclusions = []`, and `N = 3` will be set by default.
-Optionally, the user can specify whether to print the Z3 constraints when a model is found, or the unsatisfiable core when no model exists, as well as an option to save the output.
+Optionally, the user can specify whether to print the Z3 constraints when a model is found, or the unsatisfiable core when no model exists, as well as an option to save or append the output.
 These settings are specified with the Boolean values `True` and `False`:

 - Print all Z3 constraints if a model is found: `print_cons_bool`